-Background
+2 Background

 - 2.1 The Council is required to set a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
 The Council's treasury management function primarily ensures that the organisation's cash flow is properly managed, and that cash is available when it is needed.
 Surplus monies are invested in low-risk counterparties or instruments commensurate with the Council's risk appetite, providing adequate liquidity initially before considering investment return. - 2.2 The second main function of the treasury management service is the funding of the Council's capital plans.
 These capital plans provide a guide to the future borrowing needs of the Council, essentially the longer-term cash flow planning, to ensure that the Council can meet its capital spending obligations.
 This management of longer-term cash may involve arranging long or short-term loans or using longer-term cash flow surpluses.
-On occasion, when it is prudent and economic, any previously borrowing drawn may be restructured to meet Council risk or cost objectives.

-- 2.3 The contribution the treasury management function makes to the Council is critical, as the balance of debt and investment operations ensure liquidity or the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.
+On occasion, when it is prudent and economic, any previously borrowing drawn may be restructured to meet Council risk or cost objectives. - 2.3 The contribution the treasury management function makes to the Council is critical, as the balance of debt and investment operations ensure liquidity or the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.
 The treasury operations will see a balance of the interest cost of debt and the investment income arising from cash deposits affecting the available budget.
-Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect also result in a loss of income to the General Fund. - 2.4 Whilst any commercial initiatives or loans to third parties will impact on the treasury function, these activities are generally classed as non-treasury activities, (arising usually from capital expenditure), and are separate from the day-to-day treasury activities. - 2.5 CIPFA has defined treasury management as "the management of the organisation's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."
+Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect also result in a loss of income to the General Fund. - 2.4 CIPFA has defined treasury management as:

+"the management of the organisation's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."